 The (r)evolution is somatic.

-Amanda Ngoho Reavey (pronouns: she / her) is a teacher and poet who has taught community workshops since 2006.
-She is author of Marilyn (The Operating System, 2015), which won the 2017 Best Book Award in Poetry from the Association for Asian American Studies.
-Her poems and essays appear in Construction Literary Magazine, Anthropoid, TRUCK, and Evening Will Come, among others.
+Amanda Ngoho Reavey (pronouns: she / her) is the author of Marilyn (The Operating System, 2015), which won the 2017 Best Book Award in Poetry from the Association for Asian American Studies.
 She received her MFA in Writing and Poetics from Naropa University, and is a Certified Journal to the Self Facilitator through the Center for Journal Therapy as well as a Reiki Master Teacher.